-- 18. The following amenities/data will be provided by the Client: - I. River Cross-Sections Data and Chezy resistance coefficient in any. - II.
-Water Levels & Discharge Data. - III.
-Bathymetric Data. - IV.
-Tide Data. - V. Sediment Data with particle size distribution of suspended and bed load, settling velocity of a single particle, turbulent diffusion coefficient and bed shear stress if any. - VI.
-Point Rainfall Data. - VII.
-High resolution DTM procured from NRSC and other types of satellite imageries downloaded from USGS and ESA like SRTM 30, LANDSAT 8, SENTINEL-1 SAR and SENTINEL-2A will also be provided for the purpose of inundation area mapping and its validation. - VIII.
-Hardware dongle of MIKE+ software (Mike 21 FM /Mike 21 C having sedimentation module). - IX.
-The facility to use high end Workstation installed in Client's office supported with RS/GIS software like ERDAS IMAGINE-2021 & ARCGIS-10.8. - X. WBMIFMP FS Report, including the model report and also subsequent model repots simulated after the floods of 2021. - XI.
-GMP mathematical model study Report. - XII.
-Accesses to existing mathematical models of GMP & WBMIFMP (developed so far). - XIII.
-Available historic and current data on hydrometeorology, hydrology and hydraulics;
+17. The following amenities/data will be provided by the Client:

+- I. Water Levels & Discharge Data over the available time series. - II.
+Bathymetric Data. - III.
+Tide Data over the available time series. - IV.
+Sediment Data with particle size distribution of suspended and bed load, settling velocity of a single particle, turbulent diffusion coefficient and bed shear stress if any. - V. Point Rainfall Data. - VI.
+High resolution DTM procured from NRSC and other types of satellite imageries downloaded from USGS and ESA like SRTM 30, LANDSAT 8, SENTINEL-1 SAR and SENTINEL-2A will also be provided for the purpose of inundation area mapping and its validation.

-- available thematic maps; rainfall data; topographic data; embankment and breach details. - XIV.
-Authorization letter will be given for providing access to other State and Central agencies for the purpose of collection of data, including the approach methodology being adopted to develop a comprehensive flood forecasting model by Damodar Valley Corporation (DVC) for entire Damodar River system from its origin in Jharkhand to its outfall into river Hooghly under National Hydrology Project (NHP). - XV.
-Access to MIS & Web-GIS under WBMIFMP. - XVI.
-Counterpart staff and facilitate implementing and operation of inundation model. - XVII.
+- VII.
+Hardware dongle of MIKE+ software (Mike 21 FM /Mike 21 C having sedimentation module). - VIII.
+The facility to use high end Workstation installed in Client's office supported with RS/GIS software like ERDAS IMAGINE-2021 & ARCGIS-10.8. - IX.
+WBMIFMP FS Report, including the model report and also subsequent model repots simulated after the floods of 2021. - X. GMP mathematical model study Report. - XI.
+Accesses to existing mathematical models of GMP & WBMIFMP (developed so far). - XII.
+Available historic and current data on hydrometeorology, hydrology and hydraulics; available thematic maps; rainfall data; topographic data; embankment and breach details. - XIII.
+Authorization letter will be given for providing access to other State and Central agencies for the purpose of collection of data, including the approach methodology being adopted to develop a comprehensive flood forecasting model by Damodar Valley Corporation (DVC) for entire Damodar river system from its origin in Jharkhand to its outfall into river Hooghly under National Hydrology Project (NHP). - XIV.
+Access to MIS & Web-GIS under WBMIFMP. - XV.
+Counterpart staff and facilitate implementing and operation of inundation model. - XVI.
 Office space and IT facilities (net connectivity only, desktops & laptops excluded) at RRI office at Haringhata, District Nadia, where the Team Leader along with his staff will be stationed.
 It is further clarified that usual furniture like, table, chair, almirah etc., would also be provided, as available in the RRI office.
 However, any refurbishment, additional gadgets /furniture, if required, should be arranged by the Consultant.